volans-/pika/README.rst

     print 'Requeued %i messages' % requeued_messages
     connection.close()

-## Pika provides the following adapters
- * AsyncoreConnection - based off the standard Python library asyncore
- * BlockingConnection - enables blocking, synchronous operation on top of library for simple uses
- * SelectConnection   - fast asynchronous adapter
- * TwistedConnection  - adapter for use with the Twisted asynchronous package http://twistedmatrix.com/
- * TornadoConnection  - adapter for use with the Tornado IO Loop http://tornadoweb.org
- * LibevConnection    - adapter for use with the libev event loop http://libev.schmorp.de

 ## License
-Pika is licensed under the MPL, and may also be used under the terms of the GPL.
-The full license text is included with the source code for the package in the LICENSE-GPL-2.0 and LICENSE-MPL-Pika files.
+This Source Code Form is subject to the terms of the Mozilla Public License,
+v.
+2.0.
+For a full copy of the MPL v2.0, see the LICENSE file accompanying this package.
 If you have any questions regarding licensing, please contact the RabbitMQ team at <info@rabbitmq.com>.